emefff/Code-Aster-MPI-in-Singularity-of-SM2022/README.md

 Singularity> ./waf_mpi install

-Singularity> echo "vers : testing_mpi:/opt/salome_meca/V2022.1.0_scibian_univ/tools/Code_aster_testing-1640/share/aster" >> ${TOOLS}/Code_aster_frontend-202200/etc/codeaster/aster
+Singularity> echo "vers : stable_mpi:/opt/salome_meca/V2022.1.0_scibian_univ/tools/Code_aster_MPI-1670/share/aster" >> ${TOOLS}/Code_aster_frontend-202200/etc/codeaster/aster

 Singularity> exit
 ```

 We are now in our normal Linux shell, outside the container.

 This is it, the build is complete.
-In Asterstudy you'll find this MPI version in the 'Run Parameters' under 'testing_mpi (16.4.0)' which is exactly the text we told it to show above in the second-to-last line.
+In Asterstudy you'll find this MPI version in the 'Run Parameters' under 'stable_mpi (16.7.0)' which is exactly the text we told it to show above in the second-to-last line.

 The container may be launched in the usual way (if you didn't prepare a symlink) with